 Biofilm is quite literally a “film” or layer of biological matter that forms on teeth, in sink pipes, on river rocks, and more.
 Biofilm is made of many different things.
 Think of it as concrete, which contains cement as well as a slew of other materials.
 It’s likely you’ve been aware of biofilm on your teeth when they feel slimy or fuzzy instead of smooth and clean.
-Edmonds dentists, Dr. Kitts and Dr. Hewett, explain more below about biofilm and the role it plays in your oral wellness.
+Edmonds dentist, Dr. Kitts, explains more below about biofilm and the role it plays in your oral wellness.

 It’s true; the texture of biofilm can feel like fuzzy little sweaters on your teeth.
 Biofilm occurs when bacteria stick to a wet environment, creating a slimy layer of microorganisms and random debris.
 Biofilm is a diverse and highly organized group of biological matter all webbed together.
 Some of the microorganisms are neutral but some are pathogenic and cause a lot of problems for your oral and overall health.